 The process for standing committees is different than the process for conference committees.
-Standing committees usually hold public hearings to receive testimony from experts and other affected parties to figure out how best to craft a policy (though the Republicans have notably failed to do this during their rush to pass the Trump Tax Scam).
+Standing committees usually hold public hearings to receive testimony from experts and other affected parties to figure out how best to craft a policy (though the Republicans notably failed to do this during their rush to pass the Trump Tax Scam last year).
 Conference committees, however, move directly into working out differences between the House and Senate-passed versions of the legislation after appointing members of the conference committees (called conferees).

 Standing committees will hold markups, a process in which permanent committee members make changes to a proposed bill.
 During this process (and floor consideration if permitted), the committee still determines the scope of the legislation.
 But conference committees are composed of people temporarily appointed to resolve differences between two pieces of legislation within an existing scope of policies.
 While conference committee meetings are supposed to be open, the committee can vote to hold meetings behind closed doors—something Republicans are used to these days.

 When a bill is introduced in either chamber of Congress (House or Senate), it is referred to different committees depending on what the bill proposes to do.
 These are called committees of jurisdiction.
 Conferees are generally members of the committee(s) of jurisdiction for the bill under consideration.
 But conference committees also include members of leadership for both chambers as a means of advancing the political and policy priorities of each.
 (Note: Even though the conference committee includes minority party members, they can effectively be excluded from the meetings, and their votes are not needed to adopt the conference report.)